banned2054/banned2054/readme.md

 ###  👨🏻‍💻 About me

-- 😄 A senior undergraduate student in BUPT 💝.
+- 😄 A senior graduated student in BUPT 💝.

 - ✨ Infinite curiosity in magic of Computer Science.